A Role for the Fauxrizon in the Semiclassical Limit of a Fuzzball: The evaporation paradox

-Second, it is crucial that, \emph{nonetheless}, deviating from (1) in our modeling astrophysical black holes in light of quantum gravity, even as a matter of speculation, is not what would solve the evaporation paradox.
+Second, it is crucial that, \emph{nonetheless}, deviating from LM in our modeling astrophysical black holes in light of quantum gravity, even as a matter of speculation, is not what would solve the evaporation paradox.
 To solve the paradox, it must be that the speculation would, moreover, compel us to change how we see fit to model astrophysical black holes \emph{when we continue to have cause to do so semiclassically}.
 That is, something about the modified description of an astrophysical black hole provided by the future theory of quantum gravity must, consequent to our embrace of that future theory, teach us something new about what amounts to an adequate description of the modeling target in a suitable semiclassical limit.

 But what it might teach us --- and how --- is hard to say in advance.
 For instance: arguably, the fuzzball proposal in string theory, discussed below, presents one case of what \citeauthor{manchak2018information} envision, wherein the description of space and time as a smooth manifold breaks down at a `fauxrizon' relevant to the quantum gravity treatment of an astrophysical black hole.
 (As \citet [p.
 14]{huggett2021lost} observe of the fuzzball proposal: ``certainly it falls into the category of `drama at the horizon' '' --- whereas the classical GR tolerates no drama.)
-Yet, in this case, (1) appears to remain entirely intact, so far as concerns the \emph{semiclassical description of that black hole}.
+Yet, in this case, LM appears to remain entirely intact, so far as concerns the \emph{semiclassical description of that black hole}.
 Namely, as I will argue following \citet{huggett2021lost}, it is plausible that adequate semiclassical descriptions of the astrophysical black hole relative to an exterior `weak-field' observer, in light of the identification of the fauxrizon in the fuzzball construction, are provided by exterior black hole spacetimes.
-So if the breakdown of space and time as a smooth manifold at the fauxrizon is to teach us how the paradox is solved, it must be that the fuzzball construction within string theory, in virtue of that breakdown at the fauxrizon, gives us further reason to reject either (2) or (3) in the semiclassical limit.
-(And, since exterior black hole spacetimes are, on a standard and physically well-motivated definition, globally hyperbolic, it would seem likely that (3) in particular is what must come to be rejected in a fauxrizon solution to the paradox --- a point I will return to, below.)
+So if the breakdown of space and time as a smooth manifold at the fauxrizon is to teach us how the paradox is solved, it must be that the fuzzball construction within string theory, in virtue of that breakdown at the fauxrizon, gives us further reason to reject either GH or EG in the semiclassical limit.